How to Repair a Wetsuit (Tears or Rips)

-How to Repair Your Wetsuit Cheeply at Home (With Fishing Line)
+How to Repair Your Wetsuit Cheaply at Home (Rips and Tears)

 So, if you're like me you probably try to get your wetsuit to live for as long as it can if you're a surfer, diver, triathlete, etc. I know I'm overdue for a new one because the neoprene in my 4:3 suit which I use for surfing is disintegrating.
 I'm getting a black ring around my neck and there are holes galore.
 The thing is, I'm just not ready to buy a new suit because I'm saving up for a really nice one.

 I recently tried on a new Yulex suit by Patagonia—I know that their repair policies are excellent—but I just wasn't ready to drop $500 dollars on a new suit.
-I have their booties (which are great!) which fit like a sock.
-I was told by the rep that by 2020, their seems will be smaller and the Yulex material softer.
-The fit in the size 8 wasn't quite right for me, so I'm still going to try on a few more suits for women.
+I have their booties (which are great!) and they fit like a sock.
 In the mean time, I had to make my current suit work now that our water is in the 50s.

 Will the Wetsuit Company Repair It?

 If you have excellent coverage with a company like Reef or Patagonia or some of the more obscure and expensive brands of suits like Matuse, I highly suggesting sending the suit in to have it repaired professionally.
 You do not want to go and puncture holes in a suit that cost you big bucks and can be repaired for free (minus shipping).
 If you have a Patagonia suit, just walk it into the store.
 Seriously, they have great customer care.

 Some wetsuit companies won't cover improper care—such as fingernail tears.
 Tears from stress along the seems may very well be covered.